 The Memphis Child Advocacy staff and its agency partners are the frontline responders for children suffering the trauma of sexual abuse and other severe abuse.
 Our team has continued to serve children in crisis during the coronavirus pandemic.
 If you would like to help with a financial gift, visit our donation page, or contact our development manager Su Hartline at shartline [at] memphiscac [dot] org or (901) 888-4359.
 Continue reading for more details on our services during COVID-19 restrictions.

-The leadership at the Memphis Child Advocacy Center has instituted changes in our services in response to the COVID-19 or coronavirus crisis.
-As of now, our staff members are working remotely, with exceptions for some critical services.
-The current plan is effective through April 6, with leadership continuing to monitor and adjust as needed.
+The leadership at the Memphis Child Advocacy Center is following the local government guidelines for safety during the COVID-19 crisis.
+The health of our clients and staff is paramount.
+The following procedure is in effect, with leadership continuing to monitor and adjust as needed.

-We have postponed our Stewards of Children sexual abuse and prevention training sessions in the community at this time.
-However, our staff is still available to schedule future sessions.
-If you would like schedule a session, contact Kris Crim, our prevention director at kcrim [at] MemphisCAC [dot] org or (901) 888-4363.
+We have postponed our in-person Stewards of Children sexual abuse and prevention training sessions in the community at this time.
+However, we are part of a pilot project offering virtual facilitator-led interactive Stewards of Children training sessions.
+Our staff is available to schedule future sessions.
+If you would like schedule a session, contact Kris Crim, our prevention director at kcrim [at] memphiscac [dot] org or (901) 888-4363.